Police looking into TOC article on parliamentary replies about Singaporeans allegedly serving in IDF

 SINGAPORE: The police are looking into an article by The Online Citizen (TOC) on Singaporeans allegedly serving in the Israeli Defense Forces (IDF) to determine if there are any potential criminal offences arising from the statements made in the article.

-Mr Terry Xu and the publisher of TOC have also been issued a correction direction under the Protection from Online Falsehoods and Manipulation Act (POFMA), the Ministry of Home Affairs (MHA) said in a statement on Thursday (Mar 26).
+Mr Terry Xu and the publisher of TOC have also been issued a correction direction under the Protection from Online Falsehoods and Manipulation Act (POFMA), the Ministry of Home Affairs (MHA) said in a media release on Thursday (Mar 26).

 Mr Xu, as well as Taiwan-based Miao Yi Infotech, which publishes TOC, are required to publish correction notices relating to the original articles or posts, with a link to the government’s clarification.